miyabi/unity-swift/README.md

 ### How to call Unity methods

-Functions defined in *UnityInterface.h* are exported as static methods in UnitySwift Objective-C class, so you can use them in your Swift codes.
+Unity interface functions are defined in *UnityInterface.h* in Xcode project built by Unity.
+This header file is imported in *UnitySwift-Bridging-Header.h*, so you can call the functions directly in your Swift codes.

-(Currentry only some frequently used functions are exported.
-See the [UnitySwift Class Reference](./reference.md).)
+To call Unity methods, use `UnitySendMessage` function like below:

 ```swift
 //  Example.swift